rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 Leading indicators are forward-looking, providing predictive insights into future performance by measuring activities or conditions that influence eventual outcomes, while lagging indicators are backward-looking, measuring past results or events that have already occurred.
 Leaders use lagging indicators to assess past success and leading indicators to guide proactive measures and ensure future goals are met.

 - **Leading indicators** move first.
 They are inputs you can influence now that predict an outcome.
 - **Lagging indicators** move after the outcome happens.
-They confirm impact and are harder to change quickly.
+They confirm past performance and measure the results of past actions.

 > Rule of thumb: If you can move it this week/sprint and it should move the mission metric later, it’s leading.
 If it proves the mission moved (often after a delay), it’s lagging.

+### How to use them together

+- **Driving Progress**: Use leading indicators to drive future success and make proactive changes.
+- **Measuring Effectiveness**: Use lagging indicators to evaluate the effectiveness of those changes and confirm desired outcomes.
+- **Balanced View**: Combine both to gain a comprehensive view, similar to driving a car with both the windshield and rearview mirror.

-### Outcome in Prod Mental Model
+#### Applied to an Outcome in Prod Mental Model

 Inputs (leading)  →  Behavior Outcomes (mix leading & lagging)  →  Mission Impact (lagging)

 Examples:

-- Page speed → higher task completion → better customer satisfaction
+- Increase page speed → higher task completion → better customer satisfaction
-- Parts fill rate → faster maintenance TAT → higher mission-capable rate
+- Increase parts fill rate → faster maintenance TAT → higher mission-capable rate

 ### Quick Test: Is it Leading or Lagging?